alinex/node-report/README.md

 - `source` - markdown text to preload
 - `log` - a function called each time something is added with the added text
 - `width` - the width for line breaks (default: 80)
-- `color` - set to true if console colors should be used

 Now you may add content to your report: